 - To meet the information security compliance in the organization.

-– To implement effective security strategy in the organization.
+- To implement an effective security strategy in the organization.

 Imagine if any hacker manages to get user details of social networking site like Facebook.
 The organization can face legal issues due to a small loophole left in a software system.
 Hence, big organizations are looking for PCI (Payment Card Industry) compliance certifications before doing any business with third-party clients.

 - Software (Operating systems, services, applications)